-FHA loans allow individuals who may not qualify for a conventional mortgage obtain a loan, especially first time home buyers.
-These loans offer low minimum down payments, reasonable credit expectations, and flexible income requirements.
+FHA loans allow individuals who may not qualify for a conventional mortgage to qualify for a loan, especially first time home buyers.
+These loans offer a lower down-payments, reasonable credit expectations, and more flexible income requirements.

 - Ideal for the first-time home buyers unable to make larger down payments.

 - The right mortgage solution for those who may not qualify for a conventional loan.

 - Down payment assistance programs can be added to a FHA Loan for additional down payment and/or closing cost savings.

 $461,436 Loan Amount: The initial loan amount was $453,500 but then was increased to $461,436 to include the up front Mortgage Insurance Premium (MIP) required by HUD

 96.489% Loan to Value: The loan amount was just under 97% of the Purchase Price, but once the MIP is added it’s effectively 98.178% of the Purchase Price.

 52.82% Debt To Income Ratio: This is the ratio of the total housing payment, including property tax, insurance, HOA Fees if any, and all the borrowers revolving and monthly installment debt divided by their monthly income.

 - Term: 30 or 15 years fixed rate terms.